deviant-data/desktop-qa/README.md

 ---

+##

-# Oh, um.. just copy ~/qa/tests/* into the target directory's root before running, otherwise testing will be quick.
+- Just copy ~/qa into the target directory's root before running, otherwise testing will be quick.
-# Yes I could fix that, but I don't feel like it.
+- Yes I could fix that, but I don't feel like it.
 Much like '--docker' not being included by default.